-- Applicants whose native language and language of instruction is not English and who are selected to interview are required to submit an official TOEFL score directly from ETS to Boston University Henry M. Goldman School of Dental Medicine Admissions.
+- Applicants who are selected to interview are required to submit an official TOEFL score directly from ETS to Boston University Henry M. Goldman School of Dental Medicine Admissions.
 The TOEFL institution code is 3081, and the department code for dentistry is 38.
 Competitive minimum scores are 100 (iBT) and 600 (paper-based test).

 National Board Dental Examination Requirements